 Applicants must be UK researchers who wish to create or investigate the possibility of creating businesses through spinning out technology from Faraday Institution research projects.
 We will also consider applications from recent spin-outs or research teams from technology related to The Faraday Institution scope of energy storage and conversion.

 - Applicants will complete a short application form which is essentially the contents of an outline business plan.
 We are not looking for great detail at this stage but would like to know how progressed your ideas are so that we can ascertain what sort of assistance should be offered.
 Applications may be submitted at any time by email using the application template to email@example.com.

 - Periodically Faraday Institution will convene an assessment panel to review applications.
 Panel dates will be published on The Faraday Institution web-site.
 Applicants may be invited to discuss their application with member of the panel.
 The panel will treat the applications and any discussions as confidential.
-The first review is planned for March 2019, for which the deadline has passed.
-Subject to budget constraints, the next review will be in June 2019 and the deadline for applications is 1 June 2019.

 - The applications will be judged on the potential for creating a successful business in support of Faraday Institution mission taking into account factors such as: